-With Nantucket Sound to the west, and the frigid Atlantic Ocean to the east, dangerous “rips” where the two come together over shallow shoals and bars have led to a number of shipwrecks, and earned it the ancient French name of Cape Malabar—the “Cape of Evil Bars.”
+With Nantucket Sound to the west, and the frigid Atlantic Ocean to the east, dangerous “rips” where the two bodies of water come together over shallow shoals and bars have led to a number of shipwrecks, and earned Monomoy the ancient French name of Cape Malabar—the “Cape of Evil Bars.”
 “There is no other part of the world, perhaps,” wrote, the director of the United States Coast and Geodetic Survey in 1869, “where tides of such very small rise and fall are accompanied by such strong currents running far out to sea.”

 There were residents of Whitewash Village known as wreckers, who enjoyed another bounty from the sea.
 Wreckers prayed for (and some even tried to cause) shipwrecks, which they would quickly strip.
 Although the incidence of wrecks was high, the loss of life was low.

 On March 3, 1823, the U.S. government approved $3,000 of which $2782.72 was spent for Cape Cod’s fifth lighthouse, located on Monomoy Point—also known as Sandy Point.
 The light was in the Cape Cod style with a wooden tower and iron lantern room atop the roof of the brick keeper’s dwelling.
 The lantern room contained eight lamps with thirteen-inch reflectors that shone a fixed light a mere twenty-five feet above the sea, beginning on November 1, 1823.